Daniele Mortari: K-vector Range Searching Technique

-Theory of Functional Connections
+Theory of functional connections

-The Theory of Functional Connections (TFC) is a mathematical framework generalizing interpolation.
-TFC derives analytical functionals representing all possible functions subject to a set of constraints.
+The Theory of functional connections (TFC) is a mathematical framework generalizing interpolation.
+TFC derives analytical functionals representing all possible functions subject to a set of linear constraints.
 These functionals restrict the whole space of functions to just the subspace that fully satisfies the constraints.
 Using these functionals, constrained optimization problems are transformed into unconstrained problems.
 Then, already available and optimized solution methods can be used.

 The TFC theory has been developed for multivariate rectangular domains subject to absolute, integral, relative, and linear combinations of constraints.
 Numerically efficient applications of TFC have already been implemented in optimization problems, especially in solving differential equations.
 In this area, TFC has unified initial, boundary, and multi-value problems by providing fast solutions at machine-error accuracy.
 This approach has already been applied to solve, in real-time, direct optimal control problems, such as autonomous landing on a large planetary body.
 Additional applications of TFC are found in nonlinear programming and calculus of variations, in Radiative TransferCompartmental models in epidemiology, and in Machine learning, where orders of magnitude improvements in speed and accuracy are obtained thanks to the search-space restriction enabled by TFC.

+Implementations of TFC in neural networks were first proposed by the Deep-TFC framework, then by the X-TFC using an Extreme learning machine, and by the Physics-informed neural networks (PINN).
+In particular, TFC allowed PINN to overcome the unbalanced gradients problem that often causes PINNs to struggle to accurately learn the underlying differential equation solution.